PASS theory of intelligence

-The PASS (Planning, Attention, Simultaneous and Successive cognitive processing) theory of intelligence identifies three operational units that are important to understand mental functioning: attention, simultaneous and successive processing, and planning.
-The PASS theory of intelligence is based on the psychological work of A.R.Luria.
+The P.A.S.S.
+(Planning, Attention, Simultaneous and Successive cognitive processing) theory of intelligence identifies three operational units that are important to understand mental functioning: attention, simultaneous and successive processing, and planning.
+The PASS theory of intelligence is based on the psychological work of A. R. Luria.
 The P.A.S.S. model is an alternative approach to measuring and studying intelligence.